Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Methods

-Instead, we observe error-prone versions of these exposures $\bX^*_{i} = \bX_{i} + \bU_{i}$ for all $N$ patients, where $\bU_{i}=(U_{i1},\dots,U_{iP})^\top$ is the vector of additive measurement errors for all $P$ models.
-We are planning a partial validation study, such that $n$ patients ($n < N$) \emph{will} have their true covariates $\bX_{i}$ measured.
-Let $R_i=1$ if the $i$th subject is validated (i.e., $\bX_i$ is observed), and $R_i=0$ otherwise.
-Under the two-phase design framework, we control the assignment of the validation indicator $R_i$.
-To satisfy the missing at random (MAR) assumption \cite{Little1992} for our ultimate analyses, $R_i$ can depend only on information that is fully observed (i.e., the outcomes, error-prone exposures, and confounders).
-Without loss of generality, we will assume that if $R_i = 1$, then $\bX_i$ is fully observed (i.e., the covariates are fully validated).
+Instead, we observe error-prone versions $\bX^*_{i} = \bX_{i} + \bU_{i}$ for all $N$ patients, where $\bU_{i}=(U_{1i},\dots,U_{Ji})^\top$ is the vector of additive measurement errors for patient $i$'s exposures from all $J$ models.
+We are planning a partial validation study, such that a subset of $n$ patients ($n < N$) will have $\bX_{i}$ measured.
+To satisfy the missing at random (MAR) assumption\cite{Little1992} for our ultimate analyses, validation sampling can depend only on information that is fully observed (i.e., the outcomes, error-prone exposures, and confounders).
+Without loss of generality, we will assume that if patient $i$ is sampled for validation, then $\bX_i$ is fully observed.
+We want to use these partially validated data to estimate the $J$ separate models, all of which have equal priority in this study.

-We want to use these data to estimate the $P$ separate models, all of which have equal priority in this study.
-In Section~\ref{methods:designs}, we discuss various validation sampling designs to select the subset of $n$ patients for $\bX_i$ collection.
-In Section~\ref{methods:imputation}, we outline how multiple imputation can be used to estimate the models after only partially validating the study data (i.e., overcoming missing $\bX_i$ for the $N - n$ unvalidated patients).
-Throughout, our priority is to strategically design the validation study to promote the efficiency of the coefficient estimates $\hat{\bbeta}_{1} = (\hat{\beta}_{11},\dots,\hat{\beta}_{1P})^\top$, obtained via multiple imputation, accompanying the exposures $\bX_i$.
+Throughout, we aim to strategically design the validation study to promote the efficiency of the coefficient estimates $\hat{\bbeta}_{1} = (\hat{\beta}_{11},\dots,\hat{\beta}_{1J})^\top$, accompanying the exposures $\bX_i$ from all $J$ models.
+We focus on estimating these coefficients via multiple imputation here for ease of implementation.
+However, other model-based estimation approaches, like MLE, should benefit from similar efficiency gains under the proposed validation study design.